What is CoolSculpting?

 Using the above example, we hope it can be understood that it is not practical to give an indication of likely cost without an in-depth assessment, as we have no way of knowing whether or not the patient’s treatment will involve two or four cycles.
 We are not the type of clinic to quote a low ‘headline price’ only for the true cost of treatment to rise once the patient has started down their journey.
 Our approach is to invite patients in for a free assessment, during which their areas of concern will be assessed as part of a hands-on examination.
 At that stage, we will be able to determine the number of cycles a patient might need to achieve their required result, and provide a definitive ‘cost of treatment’.
 We then encourage patients to have a ‘cooling-off’ period, to consider their options and come to a decision that is the right one for them, in their own time.

 There are economies of scale with treatment, so the ‘cost per cycle’ for CoolSculpting decreases as the number of cycles of treatment increases.
 So whilst the cost for a single cycle in isolation is £600*, the cost per cycle for a package of cycles is progressively less (and can fall to near £400 for more substantial treatments).
-As indicated above, an assessment is required to enable us to advise on the number of cycles required and confirm the cost. *Note, during the summer and autumn of 2021 we are running a promotion whereby the first cycle costs £500, and the cost per cycle similarly falls for more substantial treatments.
+As indicated above, an assessment is required to enable us to advise on the number of cycles required and confirm the cost. *Note, during the summer of 2023 we are running a promotion whereby the first cycle costs £500, and the cost per cycle similarly falls for more substantial treatments.

 I’m interested – what now?

 The next stage would be for you to attend the clinic for an assessment/consultation appointment as discussed above.
 This would be entirely free and without any obligation.
 During your consultation, we would invite you to discuss your concerns and aspirations, and we would provide specific advice with regards to what Coolsculpting could do to help.
 As part of this process, you would be given relevant information regarding the costs of various treatment options available to you.